Fiat Chrysler recalls 100K vehicles to fix Takata air bags

 DETROIT (AP) — Fiat Chrysler is recalling more than 100,000 older trucks and SUVs worldwide to replace potentially dangerous Takata air bag inflators.

-Takata inflators can explode with too much force and hurl shrapnel into vehicles.
+Takata uses the chemical ammonium nitrate to cause a small explosion designed to inflate the air bags in a crash.
+But Takata inflators can explode with too much force when exposed to prolonged heat and humidity and hurl shrapnel into vehicles.
 As many as 16 people have been killed worldwide and about 180 have been injured.
+Fiat Chrysler says it knows of no injuries involving this group of recalled vehicles.

-Dealers will replace the inflators.
-Fiat Chrysler says parts are now available.
+Dealers will replace the inflators with parts made by another company.
+Fiat Chrysler says the parts are now available.
 Owners will get letters starting Jan.
 12.

 Most Read Stories